takekaratul/HackerRank/README.md

 # HackerRank
-This repo contains best solution for the given problems from hackerrank.
+This repo contains best solution for the given problems from hackerrank or geeks for geeks.